Update: 12 September 2017, 19:19

 OLED vs LED LCD – An in-depth guide to the rival technologies

-2017 is shaping up to be a big year for TV tech.
+2017 has been a big year for TV tech.
 Ultra HD, or 4K, continues to be adopted as the standard resolution in the AV world.
 High dynamic range (HDR) is no longer the next big thing that’s coming soon – it’s here now.

 The same can be said of smartphone screens, which continue to reach dazzling levels of sharpness thanks to increased resolutions and better pixel-per-inch densities.